jpwhite4/xdmod-ondemand/README.md

 - What are the default permissions for the OnDemand realm

-The default permission is that user accounts with center
+The default permission is that user accounts with center director and center staff role have full access to the OnDemand realm.
+Other accounts and the public user will not see the realm.